preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/promoted-search-results/index.rst

 This is new functionality to come in Omnia 6.7.

-Based on search feedback, an administrator canm create promoted search results in Omnia Admin.
+Based on search feedback, an administrator can create promoted search results in Omnia Admin.

 Whenever a user search on any of the keywords of a Promoted Search Result, the promoted search reusult will be available here: